Our website uses cookies for statistical purposes.

 The self-employed residence permit, which can be used as a Netherlands digital nomad visa is based on a scoring system that has three parts:

-• business plan: a presentation of the product or service, the price, financing and others;
+• Business plan: a presentation of the product or service, the price, financing, and others;

-• the added value to the Netherlands: innovation, creating new jobs, making investments.
+• The added value to the Netherlands: innovation, creating new jobs, making investments.

 The scoring system is the following:

-• the three parts each amount to a total of 300 points;
+• The three parts each amount to a total of 300 points;

-• the applicant needs to obtain at least 90 points;
+• The applicant needs to obtain at least 90 points;

-• for each of the three parts, the applicant needs a minimum of 30 points.
+• For each of the three parts, the applicant needs a minimum of 30 points.

 The scoring system does not apply to Turkish nationals or those who are long-term residents in another EU country.